FJORD GUIDE TO THE 10 MOST BEAUTIFUL FJORDS IN NORWAY

 From snowy mountains to beautiful coastline of islands and reefs.
 Experience all this in one day due to the short distance from mountains to coast.

-Ona Island and Lighthouse, The Atlantic Road and Midsundtrappene are attractions facing the Atlantic Ocean.
 Trollstigen, The Troll Wall, Romsdalseggen, Rampestreken and Litlefjellet are great places to visit in the inner part of the Romsdalsfjord, where the fjord meets the spectacular and alpine Romsdal mountains.

 Travel green to Åndalsnes with Rauma Railway, a wild, beautiful and unique experience regardless of season.
 From Åndalsnes Railway Station, you can walk straight from the train and over to the Romsdal Gondola that takes you up to the city-mountain Mt Nesaksla and Eggen Restaurant.
-From there you have a fantastic view towards Isfjorden, down to the Romsdalsfjord and up towards the Romsdalen Valley which you have just experienced from the train ride along the Rauma Railway.

 Geirangerfjord

-FJORDS NORWAY - Geiranger and Geirangerfjord seen from Flydalsjuvet Viewpoint
+FJORDS NORWAY - Geiranger and Geirangerfjord seen from Flydalsjuvet Viewpoint.

-Geiranger and the Geirangerfjord seen from Flydalsjuvet.
+Geiranger and the Geirangerfjord seen from Flydalsjuvet Viewpoint.

 The Geirangerfjord is like a fairytale.
 It is unique and exceptionally beautiful.
 And the fjord is included on UNESCO’s World Heritage List.

-You should take a fjord cruise or join a fjord safari.
-Visit Flydalsjuvet, Ørnesvingen and Dalsnibba and see the iconic views of Geiranger and the Geirangerfjord.
+Visit the Flydalsjuvet, Ørnesvingen and Dalsnibba viewpoints and see the iconic views of Geiranger and the Geirangerfjord.
 Combine a boat trip on the fjord with a hike up to Skageflå, one of the many abandoned mountain farms above the Geirangerfjord.

+Take a Road Trip from Geiranger via Trollstigen to the Atlantic Road.
+On this tour, you will experience two National Tourist Routes and one “construction of the twentieth century” in Norway.
 Geiranger and the Geirangerfjord is located in the southwestern part of the county of Møre og Romsdal, north in Western Norway.

 Hjørundfjord